kokpheng/kubernetes/Documentation.md

 <br />

-- List the “pods” of this deployment
+- List the "pods" of this deployment
   ```
   kubectl get pod
   ```